syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/Layout-and-Appearance/How-to-apply-text-color-for-RichText-celltype-in-gridgrouping.md

 documentation: ug
 ---

-# How to apply text color for RichText celltype in GridGroupingControl
+# How to apply text color for RichText CellType in GridGroupingControl

 You can use QueryCellStyleInfo event to provide styles for the cells in GridGroupingControl.
 This provides GridStyleInfo object for a cell on demand.
 QueryCellStyleInfo is triggered every time a request is made to access style information for a cell.
 You can do any type of cell formatting with this event.
 You can apply style settings for a given CellType using TableCellIdentity.TableCellType property on the instances of GridTableCellStyleInfoEventArgs.